kerrickwoyshner/Amazon-NodeJS-Imitator/Bamazon - Customer/README.md

 # Bamazon-Node-App

-A take on the classic bargain-hunter using the command line in Node.js and databases in Sequel Pro.
+A take on the classic bargain-hunter using the command line in Node.js and databases in Sequel Pro/MySQL.

 To begin: